http-tests/cache-tests/README.md

 This is explicitly flagged in the tests with the `required` member.

-In the live browser tests (`/test-cdn.html` and `/test-browser.html`), if you click on the test name, it will copy that specific test's UUID (part of the URL used for requests associated with the test) to the clipboard; that makes it easier to find them in the browser's developer tools and proxy logs.
+Each test has an `id` that is a short name for the test; you can click on ⌾ next to the test name to copy it to the clipboard, and use that as a way to find the test in the `tests/` directory, as well as link directly to it; for example, the test ID `foo` can be linked to as `#foo` on the index and test pages.

+Each test also has a `uuid` that identifies that specific test run; this can be used to find its requests in the browser developer tools or proxy logs.
+Click ⚙︎ to copy it to the clipboard.

+Finally, you can hover over test names to get the raw JSON of the requests used to run the test.
+See below for details of that format.

 ## Test Format